bh1nsn/ESP32-Remote-Rotor-Control/README.md

 The values of the ADC1 are then converted from 0-4096, into 0 - 360 degreees.
 Since the ADC is not 100% lineair, you may have to put some small resistors from GND to the potentiometer as well as from 3.3V to the potentiometer.
 This is still WIP on my side/

-A small capacitor of 1nF helps to remove some noise.
+A small capacitor of 1nF helps to remove some noise but you may experiment with other values.
+Cureently i have a 1 nF and a 10uF in partallel connected to pun 34 (the ADC channels used for the bearing)
 The algoritm for the compas is looking for changes more than 2 degrees, before the compass is turning.
-Every 60 seconds, the real value is sent, so drifting in the wind will result in the compass rose slowly following.
+Every 60 seconds, the real value is also sent, so drifting in the wind will result in the compass rose slowly following.

 In the making:

-- Auto stop when reaching 0 or 360 degrees.
 - Sending outut values to the serial port for connection to other smart rotors.
 - interface with hamradio like programmes.
 - Tell back from the antenna to the ESP using another ESP32 and a 9 sensor board, telling